oTree-org/oTree/README.md

 Experiments can be launched to participants playing over the internet, in a similar way to how experiments are launched the lab.
 Login to the admin, create a session, then distribute the links to participants via email or a website.

 In a lab, you usually can start all participants at the same time, but this is often not possible online, because some participants might click your link hours after other participants.
-If your game requires players to play in groups, you may want to set the `group_by_arrival_time` argument on the `SessionType` to `True`.
+If your game requires players to play in groups, you may want to set the `group_by_arrival_time` key in  session type dictionary to `True`.
 This will group players in the order in which they arrive to your site, rather than randomly, so that players who arrive around the same time play with each other.

 ## For Django Devs